-While it is important to take care of tax-planning throughout the year, a strategic approach at the end of the year can help you make sure that you’re making the most of your tax situation and taking advantage of any year end tax planning opportunities available before the December 31st deadline.
-As we enter the final weeks of 2022, here are some tips to consider for your year end tax planning.
+While it is important to take care of tax planning throughout the year, a strategic approach at the end of the year can help you make sure that you’re making the most of your tax situation and taking advantage of any year-end tax planning opportunities available before the December 31st deadline.
+As we enter the final weeks of 2022, here are some year-end tax planning tips to consider.

 If you purchased investments in a foreign currency, be mindful of the impact of the currency fluctuations on your capital gain or loss.
 In certain cases, the gain or loss may be larger or smaller than you anticipated.